dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof Structure.md

 Roof sheathing must be at least 5/8 inches thick (IRC TABLE R803.1)

 ### Sliding Sheathing Up
-Installing the roof sheathing is the most laborious part of this design.
+Installing the *4x8 19/32"* roof sheathing is the most laborious part of this design.
 Make sure to have at least two additional people helping you.
 Build simple slides out of four 2x6x12’s help you guide the sheathing up to the roof.
-Make the slides by attaching 2 of the boards together at the edges to make an angle and tacking them to the rafters ends.
+Make the slides by attaching 2 of the boards together at the edges with 3.5" nails to make an angle and tacking them to the rafters ends with 2.5" nails driven at an angle.
 Notch a square corner out of a spare 2x4 to use as a pushing stick.
 Have one or two people lift the plywood up to the 2 people on the roof.
 Have one person on the roof tack the plywood into place using the nail gun once you confirm it is square to the bottom of the rafters.

 ### Safety
 Never have anyone stand under or in the slide in case someone on the roof loses their grip.
 Never have anyone reach out over the edge of the roof to grab a piece of sheathing.
 A good setup shouldn't require comprising safety.